 Enterprise teams typically configure enforcement based on finding severity, vulnerability type, and component tags.

-- Block Mode (fail CI): Critical severity vulnerabilities, secret exposure (API keys, credentials, tokens), known exploitable vulnerabilities with public exploits, and policy violations in compliance-sensitive code.
+- Block Mode (fail CI): Critical-severity vulnerabilities, secrets exposure (API keys, credentials, tokens), known exploitable vulnerabilities with public exploits, and policy violations for compliance-sensitive code.

 - Comment Mode (inform only): Medium and low severity findings, code quality issues, best practice recommendations, findings in non-production branches.